chaincase-app/website/app/views/blog/_code-bitcoin-csharp.html.md

 ```

 > ‼️: We could sign & broadcast this transaction now.
 What's missing?
-Do we have a problem?
+What problem might we have?

 Typically we'd add a change output but lucas deserves all our bit wealth

-# Signing the contract 🖋️
+## Sign the Contract 🖋️

-We need 2 of 3.
+We need 2-of-3.
 Even if the treasurer doesn't approve, Alice & Bob'll have their way.

 ```cs
 // Program.cs (cont.)